• Skip to primary navigation

 • Mix teriyaki sauce - Add soy sauce, sake, mirin, and brown sugar to a bowl.
 Use a grater to grate the ginger into the mixture and whisk well.
 (Photo 1 and 2)

 • Marinate salmon - Place the salmon in a mixing bowl or a baking dish and pour half of the teriyaki mixture on top.
 Rub it onto the salmon so the filets are evenly coated.
-Then cover the bowl, and let it sit at room temperature for 20 minutes.
+After you coat the salmon, cover the bowl, and let it sit at room temperature for 20 minutes.
 (Photo 3)

 • Make teriyaki glaze - While the salmon marinates, pour the remaining half of the teriyaki sauce into a saucepan.
 Heat the sauce on medium heat and bring to a quick boil, then lower to a simmer for 10-12 minutes, occasionally whisking.
 Remove from the heat and set aside.
 Note: the wider the base of your pot, the faster the liquid will caramelize.
 (Photo 4)